scotthmurray/intermediate-d3/data/co2/CITATION.md

 The files contain:

-co2_emissions
+co2_emissions.csv
 CO2 emissions values by year for all countries

-china_co2_emissions
+g7_co2_emissions.csv
-CO2 emissions values by year for China only
+CO2 emissions values by year for current G7 countries

-usa_co2_emissions
+usa_co2_emissions.csv
 CO2 emissions values by year for the USA only